busy-beaver-dev/busy-beaver/busy_beaver/apps/README.md

 We provide a nice wrapper around `requests-oauthlib` to simplify the OAuth process for the user.

+## Poller

+Endpoints that are used to trigger tasks.
+Should really make these CRON jobs.

+The current workflow we have for periodic tasks:

+- run GitHub Summary
+- run job to post new tweets to Twitter
+- run task to update Events database with new events from meetup
+- run workflow to post upcoming events to a Slack channel

 ### Retweeter

 This feature shares tweets made by a given Twitter account